 • I love this idea from Math Geek Mama – doing math in the snow.

 • Snow and snowflakes are a great opportunity to explore the topic of symmetry.
-Cut out snowflakes from paper and discuss the symmetry of the snowflakes.
+Cut out snowflakes from paper and discuss their symmetry.

 • Weigh two identical cups without snow and then filled with snow.
 Do they weigh the same?
 Why or why not?